 Of course, all this costs money and you really get what you pay for.
 If you’re a small company, take control of your company’s social media if possible.
 Remember – you know the company better than anyone else and there’s no better person to put the message of your company’s value across.
 There are tons of apps out there to help you with every aspect of digital marketing.
 I also highly recommend classes by Ami Hemlani of Socialize Store for solopreneurs looking to get their hands dirty.

 3. Be nice to everyone

 Being nice isn’t just good karma, it’s good business.
 Take time to build networks.
-Speak with other fellow entrepreneurs and really get to know their business so that you can pass on referrals whenever you can.
+Speak with other fellow entrepreneurs and really get to know their businesses so that you can pass on referrals whenever you can.
 Ministry of New has been amazing for me for exactly this reason.
 You will meet so many creative, unique people who are doing inspiring, amazing work on a daily basis.
-I've come up with some of my best ideas here, and met people who are always willing to help.
+I've come up with some of my best ideas here and met people who are always willing to help.